greenarrow2019/Ansible-Network-Automation/Network Diagram/Network Implementation.md

 Also, I shut down all the ports that I didn't use on the routers and switches.
 For every working port on each router, I gave it an IP address as shown in the network diagram.
 There is one exception which is port GigabitEthetnet0/0 on the router BackboneRT because it received an IP address from the modem in the house.

+## Linux14 - Gateway to the Internet

+I set up **Port Address Translation** on Linux14 and used it as a gateway to the Internet because I wasn't eble to bypass captive portal from BackboneRT.

 ## BackboneRT
 To let all the machines inside the network to access the Internet, I enabled **Port Address Translation** on this router.
 Port G0/2 has an **inside global** address, and ports G0/0, G0/1, and G0/3 each has an **inside local** address.